nunit/nunit/docs/articles/writing-tests/attributes/explicit.md

 of the above means.
 The test does not affect the overall result of the test run.
 Explicit tests are displayed in the gui as skipped.

+> [!WARNING]
-> **Warning:** While the C# syntax allows you to place an Explicit attribute on a SetUpFixture class, the attribute is ignored by NUnit and has no effect in current releases.
+> While the C# syntax allows you to place an Explicit attribute on a SetUpFixture class, the attribute is ignored by NUnit and has no effect in current releases.

 #### Examples of Use